benawad/codeponder/README.md

 ### A Marketplace for Code Reviews

-A project that I'm live coding daily on [Twitch](https://www.twitch.tv/benawad) at 6pm CT.
+A project that I'm live coding daily on [Twitch](https://www.twitch.tv/benawad).

 ## Contributing